 Unlike most other tea styles, pu’er is fermented.
 Traditionally this is applied in a natural way through long storing of the tea (called sheng), alternatively, pu'er can also be artificially fermented through a controlled environment, which speeds up fermentation where the tea is stored for 45-60 days (shou).
 Besides the fermentation, the tea leaves also continue to oxidize, which adds a rich malty, and caramel sweetness to the tea.
 Sheng pu’er is often aged for years, even decades, which is not seen in many other tea types (rarely with oolong and white tea).
-The flavors of pu’er are often described as buttery, nutty, smoky, and sweet, although taste can vary strongly based on the pu'er category and age.
-Many pu’er drinkers are saying that pu’er has an earthy or woody taste.
+The flavors of pu’er are often described as dark, bold, mellow, sweet, floral, rich, thick, woody and complex, although taste can vary strongly based on the pu'er category and age.

 True pu’er is only grown in the counties and prefectures of Yunnan.
 Although the tea style is also produced in some other provinces of China, like Hunan and Guangdong, they are not considered true pu’er.